latent-variable/Real_time_fallacy_detection/README.md

 ## Overview

 This project aims to perform real-time fallacy detection during events like presidential debates.
-It uses the Whisper ASR API for audio transcription and the OpenAI ChatGPT API for natural language understanding and fallacy classification.
+It uses the (Whisper)[https://github.com/openai/whisper] for audio transcription and the OpenAI ChatGPT API for natural language understanding and fallacy classification.

 ## Features